HunterDuan/git/README.md

 # git
-some  python code
+some  python code;
-Do some python test
+Do some python test;
-copy some meaningful words
+Copy some meaningful words